-Owners of fractions of shares may group together.
+In the event that the shares have been split in accordance with Article 6 of these Articles of Association, the owners of fractions of shares may group together.
 In this case, they must be represented under the terms set out in the previous line, by a single person, who will exercise for each group, the rights attached to ownership of one whole share.